DuskEcho/CST205Final/README.md

 - Explorable dungeon complete with a boss

+# Run instructions:
+(tested using JES version 5.02)
+- Load RobotSaga.py into JES
+- Click "Load Program"
+- Navigate to and open the root folder of the project in the file explorer that opens
+- Click "Open"
+- Enjoy!

 All rights reserved.
 Not to be duplicated without explicit permission of original creators.